 Worbarrow Bay aka Tyneham Beach

-Tyneham village to Worbarrow Bay is a one mile walk.
-The closest car park is actually the village car park so prepare yourself for a walk.
-Because of its secluded location Worbarrow Bay is rarely busy unlike many of Purbecks other beaches.
+Tyneham Village to Worbarrow Bay is a one-mile walk.
+The closest car park is actually the village car park, so prepare yourself for a walk.
+Because of its secluded location, Worbarrow Bay is rarely busy, unlike many of Purbeck’s other beaches.

-The bay which is often referred to as Tyneham beach is part of the Jurassic coastline which means there are opportunities for fossil hunting.
-Many of the rocks contain small fossils and apparently fossilized dinosaur foot prints are located on Worbarrow Tout.
+The bay which is often referred to as Tyneham Beach is part of the Jurassic coastline which means there are opportunities for fossil hunting.
+Many of the rocks contain small fossils and apparently fossilized dinosaur footprints are located on Worbarrow Tout.

-The opening times for Worbarrow Bay are the same as for Tyneham village.
-Dog owners will be pleased to know that dogs are very welcome and there are lots of opportunities for some very long walks.
-There are no cafes or restaurants so make sure to bring a picnic if you are planning on staying for a while.
+The opening times for Worbarrow Bay are the same as for Tyneham Village.
+Dog owners will be pleased to know that dogs are very welcome, and there are lots of opportunities for some very long walks.
+There are no cafés or restaurants, so make sure to bring a picnic if you are planning on staying for a while.

 Swanage is perhaps the most popular place to stay near Worbarrow Bay.
 Be prepared though because it can be hard to find accommodation in Swanage during the summer months.
 Especially during the eight days when the Swanage Carnival is being held.